 Think you can just lay low and the states won’t find you?

 Think again.
 With more and more of retailers moving online, states are losing their sales tax revenue and they are anxious to get it back.
 With the new laws passed around sales tax, each state gets to take their destiny into their own hands on this.
+Because of this, states are getting more aggressive towards online sellers about sales tax.

 Imagine if you were a state and suddenly you realized you were leaving millions of dollars of revenue on the table.
 All you have to do is find online retailers lurking all over the country and enforce sales tax with them.